 Trail of the Shadows Trail is a 0.7 mile heavily trafficked loop trail located near Longmire, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 From the Nisqually Entrance, 6 miles on highway 706 to Longmire.
 Parking lot is located behind the National Park Inn, trailhead is directly across the street from the inn